isomorphisms/economics/README.md

 [m0ar theta ken griffin boat]
 [scammy "retirement plan" guy]

 I thought about paying my rent this way when I was poor ("Wait ...
 I can just *have money*?
-I don't have to actually do any work?
 Hellz yea!"), but they don't let poor people insure stock market players.
 You need to have tens of thousands of dollars at least (more like tens of millions if you want to trade for a living), and the exchange asks you for margin every time a position moves against you.
 In other words the exchange is going to make sure you are good for the money in case it expires ITM before they let you insure someone.
 This is one of the things the exchange does to make sure people from both sides want to trade there.
 (I.e., not the boys in the schoolyard punching each other because they aren't actually good for their word.)